-With Thanksgiving weekend just around the corner, now is the perfect time to start thinking about your Black Friday marketing on Instagram.
+With Thanksgiving just around the corner, now is the perfect time to start thinking about your Black Friday marketing on Instagram.

 Ready to level-up your Instagram marketing for Black Friday and Cyber Monday?
-Here are 10 tips to get you started:
+Here are 10 tips to help get you started:

 Tip #1: Start Your Black Friday Marketing on Instagram Earlier and End Later

-The festive period starts and ends earlier each year.
-So to really optimize your Black Friday marketing strategy, it’s important to focus on more than just the one-day event.
+To really optimize your Black Friday marketing strategy, it’s important to focus on more than just the one-day event.

-For the best results, start by planning out your content calendar ahead of Black Friday.
+For best results, start by planning your content calendar ahead of Black Friday.
 For example, consider posting 2-3 days ahead of Black Friday with a teaser for your followers about your Black Friday sales.
 You can also offer a sneak peek of what collections will be discounted and by how much.

 Tip #2: Use Vertical Video to Engage Your Followers

-Nearly 1 in 3 mobile shoppers in the US say that video is the best medium for discovering new products.
+Nearly 1 in 3 mobile shoppers in the US say video is the best medium for discovering new products.

-So during the Thanksgiving weekend, try to incorporate video content into your Black Friday marketing strategy.
+During the Thanksgiving weekend, try to incorporate video content into your Black Friday marketing strategy.
 You’ll be able to connect with shoppers through a medium they love and trust while showing off your products at the same time!